ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 To accomplish this, it should avoid excessive increases in sending rate, and reduce its sending rate if experiencing high packet loss.

-Even if a congestion control algorithm can tolerate high loss, many types of short request/response traffic do not want to pay the loss recovery performance penalty induced by high loss rates.

 The first version of the BBR algorithm {{BBRv1-draft}} failed this requirement.
 Experimental evaluation {{BBRv1-Evaluation}} showed that it caused a sustained rate of packet loss